pheymann/paulheymann-website/_drafts/rent-inflation-and-how-to-fight-it.md

 date:   2019-05-24
 categories: economy
 head_title: Rent control or how to fix exploding rents
-meta_description: What is rent control and how effectiv is it at reducing rent and price growth in metropolitan areas.
+meta_description: What is rent control and how effective is it at reducing rent and price growth in metropolitan areas.
 meta_keywords: Economy,Rent,Rent Control,Real-Estate,Hamburg
 permalink: /:categories/:title
 ---

 More and more people wish to live in metropolitan areas around the world.
 In pursuit of better jobs, more cultural opportunities and a better life in general, they start to look for a home just to realise how expensive these places have become.
 On the other hand, residents have to fear that they cannot afford their current places anymore.
-To bring the rental market under control many cities introduced rent control.
-But are they really effective?
+To stop or at least slow down this development many cities started to employ rent control as counter measure.
+Now the question is: Did that work?
+In this blog post, we try to anser that question.

-## Why do I think about this topic in the first place?
+## Why am I concerned about this topic in the first place?
 I am interested in the economics of the rent control market for a while now.
 Mainly because I moved to one of Germany's largest metropolitan areas, Hamburg.
 You can find more than 5 million people here, almost 2 million living in the city itself leading to a population density of **2430 citizens per square kilometer** [1].
 That of course leads to a problem people experiencing in many high-demand regions over the world like New York City, London or Berlin.
-Sky-rocketing rent prices.
-My wife and I started out in a newly built apartment which cost us well over 30% of our net income and was located 45min outside of the city center were I was working.
-Only through connections and a lot of luck, were we able to find a flat that is close to work and priced under 30% net income. ???
+Sky-rocketing rents.
+My wife and I started out in a newly built apartment which cost us well over 30% of our net income and was located 45 minutes outside of the city center were I was working.
+Only through connections and a lot of luck, were we able to find a flat that is close to work and priced under 30% net income.

-Taking into account that Hamburg, like many European cities, has rent control in, that experience made me ask myself the questions *How does the rental market and especially rent control work?* and *How to behold the insane rent growth?*
+Taking into account that Hamburg, like many European cities, has rent controls in place, that experience made me ask myself the questions *How does the rental market and especially rent control work?* and *How to contain the insane rent growth?*

 ## What is Rent Control?
+So what is rent control?
 The answer to this question seems obvious at first.
 You restrict how rents can develop over time.
 But when taking a closer look you realise that it is a bit more complicated than that.

 - What is it that you restrict?
 - Is this rule applied in a specific area of a city or the city as a whole?
 - Are all rental units restricted or are there exceptions?

 What makes it even more complicated is the fact that there is a distinction between first generation rent controls created during the second world war and newer versions which fall under the class of second generation controls [2].

 ### First generation rent controls
 The first generation is summed up as rent freeze.
-It was introduced in the USA during the second world war to prevent people taking advantage of families whose members were abroad.
-After the war ended, this restriction was mostly removed.
-Many areas removed it completely or like Europe enter into the second generation of rent controls.
+It was introduced in the USA during the war to prevent people taking advantage of families whose members were abroad.
+After the war ended, many areas removed it completely or like Europe enter into the second generation of rent controls.
 [2]

 ### Second generation rent controls
-The second generation is highly diversified.
+The second generation is a highly diversified set of restrictions.
 Under its umbrella fall regulations like:
 - rent increase per time unit
 - rent increase per new tenant
 - eviction laws
 - allowed rent differences in a specific area
 - and many more

 And they are location variant meaning one city might decide upon a different set of rules than another.
 Or they have the same rules but with differences in their parameters (How much are you allowed to increase the rent per let's say year?)
 [2].

 That, of course, makes it quite hard to measure how rent controls are performing and thus to quantify if they are beneficiary or not.
 Taking furthermore into account that it is a highly political and emotional topic - it directly affects people's lifes - you can see that finding an object answer is a hard problem [3].
 Additional parameters influence the markets and might skew results:
 - Marco and local economics: Do we have a recession (macro) or reported a large local company bankruptcy (GM in Detroit)?
-- local tax structure, especially for properties and land
+- Local tax structure, especially for properties and land.
-- real-estate cycles: different estate groups might follow a specific cycle [14]
+- Real-estate cycles: different estate groups might follow a specific cycle [14].
 - ratio tenants-to-landlords: Having more tenants might lead to pro-control politics and vis versa.

 ## Is it any good?
 As stated above, the answer is not clear.
 Depending on which research you read you might find that it works for a specific area or not.
 Looking at several effects of rent control you realise why that is the case [2], [4], [21]:

 When adding controls and restrictions landlords might transform their rent units into condos if the market price for an apartment is high enough.
-Thus, they can offset their rental losses but at the same time the supply of rent units goes down.
+Thus, they can make up for their rental losses but at the same time the supply of rent units goes down.
 In this scenario it also makes less economic sense for developers to build new rent units.
 If we now add exceptions to the controls the situation might get even worse as landlords will try to change their property to exempt it from restrictions.
 That could be the case if they, for example, upgrade the building to a higher quality.
 What happens than is a growth in rent in the uncontrolled areas equal or higher compared to an environment without rent control.

 That leads directly to a reduction in tenant mobility.
 That means, if you are living in a rent controlled apartment you are unlikely to move to a new place.
 That, of course, can lead to misallocations, meaning, a tenant continues to live in an apartment which doesn't fit her lifestyle anymore (kids move out, etc.).
 Whereas other tenants might want to change their home (having kids) but cannot as no rent control flats are available and uncontrolled apartments are too expensive.

 But this, of course, also has its benefits as people from disadvantaged social groups, e.g. low-income, aren't forced out of their homes by increasing rents.
 And when leaving the rental development up to the market without regulations prices might surge in popular areas leaving it only with a homogenous population mostly made up from wealthy individuals.

 Next, rent control can lead to more vacancies of buildings and units.
 A landlord might try to circumvent established rent controls by waiting until an exemption kicks in or a change in the political sentiment leads to a reduction or complete removal of restrictions.

-Finally, a decay of services and units occurs as landlords try to make up for their losses.
+Also, a decay of services and units might occur as landlords try to make up for their losses.
 This leads to a value-loss - you get less quality for the same price - or even a complete loss of the building.

-Which, if the above scenarios take place, is unknown a prior before introducing controls.
-A city can experience benefits and disadvantages depending on the combination of controls and their implementation.
+Unfortunately, it is unknown a prior which of the above scenarios take place.
+A city's experience depends on the combination of controls, their implementation and the social and political structure of the area.
 Thus, it is close to impossible to make general statements about the effectiveness of rent control.
 One rather has to look at each case independently and even then you might miss or underestimate some parameters influencing the environment and skewing your findings.

 ## A case study and what to do against ever-increasing rents
 To describe which solutions might work, how they work and what possible shortcomings they have we will take a look at Hamburg, Germany.
-First, let's have a short look at the numbers and current restrictions.
+First, let's revise the numbers and current restrictions.
 The city's rents increased by **22% to 39%** between 2011 and 2018 depending on the size of the apartment [5].
 At the same time, we saw a population growth of ~10% and roughly 5.75% new rent units were built.
-The state-wide inflation rate was at ~2% a year or **~15% in 7 years** [6].
+The state-wide inflation rate was ~2% a year or **~15% in 7 years** [6].
+Furthermore, the following controls are in place [7], [8], [9], [15], [16]:

-Taking into account that Hamburg has rent controls in place means these were either not effect at all (rents are the same as without controls) or not effective enough (rents would be higher without controls).
-The following controls are in place [7], [8], [9], [15], [16]:
 - Rent increase limitations.
-- Landlords are not allowed to rent their flats on AirBnB without an allowance from the city.
-Furthermore, they are only allowed to rent it as holiday apartment for 8 weeks a year and every let has to be registered.
+- Landlords are not allowed to let their flats on AirBnB without an allowance from the city.
+Furthermore, they are only allowed to let it as holiday apartment for 8 weeks a year and every let has to be registered.
 - If buildings/rent units are vacant for more than 4 months landlords have to pay a fine.
 - Affordable rent units are built by the city to accommodate low-income families.
 To get one of these units, you need to be under a certain income level to receive a voucher.
 - The city builds rent units for all income groups.

-In the following sections we will look at different controls - some implemented by Hamburg some not.
+Looking at the numbers and restrictions we can conclude that rent controls were either not effective at all (rents are the same as without controls) or not effective enough (rents would be higher without controls).
+But why is that?
+In the following sections we will take a look at the implemented controls and discuss some new strategies which might solve the current problem.

 ### What are feasible solutions?
-Below we discuss different approaches of rent control.

 ### Limit rent growth
 Limiting rent growth can be done in different ways.
 A city can set a global upper limit on rent growth, or it can be area specific.
 Limiting the minimum amount of time between increases can also be but in this category.
 In the case of Hamburg, rents can be increased up to `average-area-rent + 10%` and only ones a year [20].
 Furthermore, increases aren't allowed to be more than 15% in 3 years.
-Keeping in mind that inflation is roughly 6,1% for the same timeframe.
+Keep in mind that inflation is roughly 6,1% for the same timeframe.

 Looking at our reference city, it is clear that this control wasn't effective since rent growth is significantly larger than 15% in the last 3 years.
 One reason could be the lack of official control.
 Tenants have to report unfair/illegal rent increases, but that requires them to know the `average-area-rent`.
 Furthermore, tenants might not be willing to report their landlords in fear of losing their apartment.
 People, on the other hand, moving into the city don't know the `average-area-rent` and they don't have leverage to report landlords.
 If you report you don't get a flat.
 Therefore, it seems incentives are working against this control.
 A list of exemptions makes it also possible for landlords to bypass the controls.